How Does the Mobile Office Delivery Process Work?

 We will confirm the contact person’s name on site that will receive the delivery.
 At this time, they will also verify the order’s details, including the equipment and products delivered.
 If the delivery destination is the City of Boston or the Cape & The Islands, we will need a two-week lead time to schedule route surveys and transportation permits.

 If the office trailer needs to be tied down, it’s the customer’s responsibility to mark the area with white paint or stakes for Dig Safe.
-Once we have confirmed that you are aware of the obligation to mark the installation area, Triumph Modular’s responsibility is to call Dig Safe and coordinate their visit.
-This procedure ensures that utility lines aren’t mistakenly hit during the set-up process.
-The number of tie-downs used depends on the size of the trailer and is planned during the initial order process.
+Triumph Modular then calls Dig Safe and coordinates their visit.
 Tie-downs may be deemed necessary in areas that receive frequent high winds.

 How are Mobile Offices Moved and Delivered?